 Read on for a step-by-step tutorial on your first mutual fund investment

-Mutual funds are a convenient investment avenue that helps you build wealth.
+Mutual funds are a convenient investment option that helps you build wealth.
 They allow you to invest in a wide variety of stocks and other securities at a much lower cost than investing in them directly.
-In mutual funds, there are professional fund managers who do the work for individual investors and relieve them of the worry of where and how to invest, etc.

-For individual investors who don't have the time to study and research investments, mutual funds are the best option for reaping the benefits of diversified investments with minimum effort.
-In most funds, it is possible to start investing with as little as a few hundred rupees.
-Unlike many other investments, mutual fund investments are generally liquid and can be redeemed without any delay.
-Here is everything you need to know in order to kick-start your mutual fund journey.
+For individual investors who don't have the time to study and research investments, mutual funds are the best option because there are professional fund managers who decide where and how to invest.
+Additionally, it is possible to start investing with as little as a few hundred rupees, even in the top-performing mutual funds.
+Unlike many other investments, mutual fund investments can be exited without any delay.
+So, let's understand how mutual funds work by understanding them in greater detail.

 Types of mutual funds